HansKindberg-Lab/Nginx-Lab-cb677c81a2654db88631a8d10aa32a9a/ReadMe.md

 	TCP   0.0.0.0:80    0.0.0.0:0    LISTENING    4

 Then port 80 is already occupied by process-id 4.
-To check which process it is run the following command:
+To check which process is running it, run the following command:

 	tasklist /fi "PID eq 4"